anirudha-mahale/docs/README.md

 ## Initialization
 The Methods made available by the GrassdoorFramework exposes features which are available in our Grassdoor App.

+You will need to obtain the configure.plist file from the Grassdoor support in order to initialize the framework to add in the project.

+You can modify some of values in the plist file as per your configuration.

 To get started, Initialize the GrassdoorManager in AppDelegate.
 ```swift
 import Foundation